jedick/canprot/README.md

 Please use this citation for the package: [Dick (2021)](https://doi.org/10.1002/cso2.1007).

-## Installation of developemnt version from GitHub
+## Installation of development version from GitHub

 This version has the `read.fasta()` function that was previously in [CHNOSZ](https://github.com/jedick/CHNOSZ).